MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/sharing-and-collaboration/Set-SiteMailbox.md

 ```

 ### -ShowInMyClient
+This parameter is intended for use only by the user interface.
+We recommend that you don't use this parameter.

 The ShowInMyClient parameter specifies that the site mailbox folder will show in your email client.
-This parameter is intended for use only by the user interface.
-We recommend that you don't use this parameter in the Shell.

 ```yaml
 Type: $true | $false